-Open Adobe Capture CC.
+Open Adobe Capture.
 Select Shapes and click the plus sign (+).
 Use your camera on your mobile device to capture a handwritten signature.

 Adjust the slider to select a look you want and click the round button to finalize your selection.